The West Valley Clean Water Program Authority

 - Public Education

 - Public Participation

 Santa Clara Valley Urban Runoff Program

-The Authority also participate in the Santa Clara Valley Urban Runoff Program (Program).
+The Authority also participates in the Santa Clara Valley Urban Runoff Program (Program).
 The Program is an association of thirteen cities and towns in Santa Clara Valley, the County of Santa Clara, and the Santa Clara Valley Water District that share a common permit to discharge stormwater to South San Francisco Bay.
-Member agencies include: Campbell, County of Santa Clara, Cupertino, Los Altos, Los Altos Hills, Los Gatos, Milpitas, Monte Sereno, Mountain View, Palo Alto, San Jose, Santa Clara, Santa Clara Valley Water District, Saratoga, Sunnyvale.
+Member agencies include Campbell, County of Santa Clara, Cupertino, Los Altos, Los Altos Hills, Los Gatos, Milpitas, Monte Sereno, Mountain View, Palo Alto, San Jose, Santa Clara, Santa Clara Valley Water District, Saratoga, and Sunnyvale.